anushkagupta47/QGIS-Project-/README.md

 ---

-## Key Insights

-- Terrain analysis was performed using **SRTM Digital Elevation Model (DEM)** to understand elevation patterns of the study region.
-- Derived terrain products including **Hillshade, Slope, and Aspect maps** to analyze surface characteristics.
-- Generated **Contour Lines** to represent elevation changes and terrain gradients.
-- Conducted **Shortest Path Network Analysis** on the road network to determine the optimal route between locations.
-- Performed **Service Area Analysis** to evaluate the accessibility of police stations across the study region.
-- Integrated **OpenStreetMap datasets** including roads, buildings, police stations, and points of interest to support spatial analysis.
-- The project demonstrates how **QGIS can be used for terrain modeling and urban accessibility analysis**.

----

 # Project Overview

 Geographic Information Systems (GIS) and Remote Sensing provide powerful tools for analyzing spatial data and supporting decision-making.